Principal Fairness for Human and Algorithmic Decision-Making: Empirical evaluation and policy learning under principal fairness

-Since principal strata are not directly observable, it is important to discuss an additional assumption required for empirically evaluating the principal fairness of particular decision.
-In particular, we must identify the conditional distribution of the decision given the principal stratum and some observed covariates $\bX_i$, i.e., $\Pr(D_i\mid R_i, \bX_i)$.
-We introduce the following unconfoundedness assumption that is widely invoked in the causal inference literature. \begin{assumption}[Unconfoundedness] \spacingset{1.25} $Y_i(d) \ \ind \ D_i \mid \bX_i$. \end{assumption} Assumption~\ref{asm::ignorability} holds if $\bX_i$ contains all the information used for decision-making which may include the protected attribute.\footnote{In practice, if we are unsure about whether the protected attribute is used for decision-making, we may still include it in $\bX_i$ to make the unconfoundedness assumption more plausible \citep{vand:shpi:11}.} The next theorem shows that under Assumptions~\ref{asm::mon}~and~\ref{asm::ignorability}, the evaluation of principal fairness reduces to the estimation of regression function, $\Pr(Y_i = 1 \mid D_i, X_i)$. \begin{theorem}[Identification] \spacingset{1.25} Under Assumptions~\ref{asm::mon}~and~\ref{asm::ignorability}, we have
+Finally, we discuss how to use the above theoretical results in empirical studies.
+We first show how to empirically assess the independence conditions in Theorems~\ref{thm::pf-codds}~and~\ref{thm::decision}, i.e., $Y_i(1)\ind A_i \mid Y_i(0)$ and $A_i \ind R_i$.
+To do this, we must identify the distribution of the principal stratum within each group defined by the protected attribute.
+We begin by introducing the following unconfoundedness assumption, which is widely used in the causal inference literature. \begin{assumption}[Unconfoundedness] $Y_i(d) \ \ind \ D_i \mid \bX_i$ for any $d$. \end{assumption} Assumption~\ref{asm::ignorability} holds if $\bX_i$ contains all the information used for decision-making.
+In practice, if we are unsure about whether the protected attribute is used for decision-making, we may still include it in $\bX_i$ to make the unconfoundedness assumption more plausible \citep{vand:shpi:11}.

-\end{theorem} In Appendix~\ref{app:identification}, we prove this theorem and generalize it to the evaluation of principal fairness conditional on relevant covariates $\bW_i$.